melezhik/sparrow/README.md

 Are those base on [outthentic](https://github.com/melezhik/outthentic) generic purposes testing / monitoring framework.
 Outthentic framework is in turn based in Outthentic DSL.

-## Sparrow tool

-`sparrow` is a console client to install, setup and run sparrow plugins.

 # Sparrow basic entities

-Basically you deal with 3 type of entities:
+Basically user deal with 3 type of entities:

-## plugins
+## Plugins

 A sparrow plugins which you search, install and (optionally) configure.
 Usually plugin is a small monitoring / testing suite to solve a specific issue.
 For example check available disk space of ensure service is running.
 There are a plenty of plugins at SparrowHub.

-## checkpoint
+## Checkpoint

 Checkpoint is configurable sparrow plugin.
-Some sparrow does not require configuration and could be run as is, but many require some piece of input data to bind to.
-For example hostname or internal plugin parameters to adjust plugin logic.
+Some plugins does not require configuration and could be run as is, but many ones require some piece of input data.
+For example hostname o be verified or internal parameters to to adjust plugin logic.
 Checkpoint is a container for:

 * plugin
 * plugin configuration

 Plugin configuration is just a text file in one of 2 formats:

 * .ini style format
 * YAML format

-You could read about plugin configuration further in this documentation.
+Plugin configuration will be explain latter.

-## projects
+## Projects

 Projects are logic groups of sparrow checkpoints.
 It's convenient to split a whole list of checkpoint to different logical groups.
 Like one for system checks - disk available space or RAM status, other